WPP-Public/akqa-nz-silverstripe-optimisedimage/README.md

 # SilverStripe Optimised Image

 This module has two parts.
-Resampling all images on upload & optimising of Silverstripe resampled images.
+Resampling all images on upload & optimising of SilverStripe resampled images.

 Uses a Data Extension that resamples all images on upload.
 Uses various binary tools like jpegoptim and optipng to optimise resampled images created by SilverStripe.